amanrose/GlobalAzureBootcamp2018/DeveloperLab/Logic App Lab/README.md

-# Global Azure Bootcamp - Logic Apps Lab
-## Check traffic with a scheduler-based Logic App
+# Check traffic with a scheduler-based Logic App

 Azure Logic Apps helps you automate workflows that run on a schedule.
 This tutorial shows how you can build a logic app with a scheduler trigger that runs every weekday morning and checks the travel time, including traffic, between two places.
 If the time exceeds a specific limit, the logic app sends email with the travel time and the extra time necessary for your destination.

 In this tutorial, you learn how to:

-Create a blank logic app.
+* Create a blank logic app.
 * Add a trigger that works as a scheduler for your logic app.
 * Add an action that gets the travel time for a route.
 * Add an action that creates a variable, converts the travel time from seconds to minutes, and saves that result in the variable.